fsiamp/movierama/README.md

 Also, sorting can be applied based on publication date, number of likes and number of hates.

 Submission of movies is only allowed to registered members.

+MovieRAMA was developed by using PHP, Javascript, CSS, jQuery/AJAX and MySQL.
+It was deployed as a LAMP stack on a Google Cloud instance.